Skip to content

 Shuffle quality

 block_chunks is also the shuffle-quality knob.
-Each batch is drawn from the samples in the current window — block_chunks × samples-per-chunk of them — so set the window so that pool is comfortably larger than batch_size; otherwise a batch is just one or two chunks' worth of correlated samples.
+Each batch is drawn from the samples in the current window — block_chunks × samples-per-chunk of them — so set the window comfortably larger than batch_size; otherwise a batch is just one or two chunks' worth of correlated samples.
+A window smaller than a batch is not merely poor shuffle, it is unschedulable (the batch would need more blocks resident than the residency floor holds), so the loader raises block_chunks to ceil(batch_size / samples-per-chunk) when you ask for less and logs that it did.
+On finely chunked stores — one sample per chunk, like per-frame or per-spectrum archives — that floor is what the default 16 becomes.
 The chunks are re-permuted every epoch, so even a modest window converges toward a full-dataset shuffle over many epochs — the regime training actually runs in. shuffle_quality scores an emitted order 0–1 (1 ≈ global) if you want to measure it; Architecture explains why the block-local shuffle converges.

 The recipe